Visiting Barcelona in December

 6. Catch a Football Match

 Around this time of the year, La Liga is usually beginning to hot up, and FC Barcelona are typically one of the forerunners in the competition.
-In December 2023 there are three home games being played, against Atletico Madrid, versus unlikely title challengers Girona, and against Almeria.
+In December 2024 there are two home games being played, against Leganes and Atletico Madrid.
 You can buy tickets for the match on Ticket Compare.
 Note: Home games are being played at the Lluis Companys Stadium on Monjtuic for now, while Camp Nou is being refurbished.

-If you’re not lucky enough to be passing by Barcelona on match day, then second best is taking a tour of the stadium.
-The Camp Nou Experience is a self-guided tour of the stadium, dressing rooms, player tunnels and a visit to the FC Barcelona Museum, with its trophy room and special zone dedicated to old boy Lionel Messi.
+If you’re not lucky enough to be passing by Barcelona on match day, then second best is taking the Barça Immersive Tour, which is self-guided visit to the FC Barcelona Museum, with its trophy room, interactive media installations, and special zone dedicated to old boy Lionel Messi.
+You can upgrade your ticket to include Virtual Reality experience or even take a penalty against Robokeeper!
 To avoid disappointment, I suggest you buy your tickets in advance.

 8. Joan Miro Foundation